 The Tehachapi Resource Conservation District (TRCD) is situated in the Tehachapi Mountains separating the southern San Joaquin Valley and the Mojave Desert.
 Elevations within the district range from 2,500 feet above sea level to over 8,000 feet above sea level in the higher mountains.
 The TRCD comprises approximately 403 square miles (~258,000 acres), which includes the Tehachapi Valley and encompasses several other smaller valleys and canyons surrounding it.
 This area specifically includes the Tehachapi Valley to the north, east and west of the city, Bear Valley, Brite Valley, Cummings Valley, Sand Canyon, and Cameron Canyon.
 The current boundaries of the TRCD are shown in Figure A below.

 The Tehachapi Resource Conservation District is an independent special district authorized by Division 9 of the California Public Resources Code and was formed in February 1947.
 Five annexations expanding the TRCD boundaries have occurred since its initial formation 1947.

 The District is governed by a volunteer five-member Board of Directors (Board) and a varying number of volunteer Associate Directors.
 The Board is comprised of resident landowners who are familiar with the local resource issues and problems.
 The Board plans, directs, sets policy, establishes priorities, evaluates resource conservation and development tasks, and guides implementation of the TRCD’s programs.
-The Board normally meets on the first Wednesday of each month at 6:30PM.
-Pursuant to the Brown Act, agendas are posted on the office door and in the local newspaper prior to each meeting.
+The Board meets monthly on the second Thursday of the month at 10:00am and may have other special meetings as needed.
+Pursuant to the Brown Act, our agendas are posted on our door and on our website prior to each meeting.
 Public comments are encouraged at the Board meetings.

 District Early History and Watershed Planning: